joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/055-Firewalls.md

 Unified Threat Management firewalls consolidate multiple security functions into a single device.

-  - Known as Secure Web Gateways (SWG)
+  - Known as **Secure Web Gateways (SWG)**
   - Combines firewall, antivirus, content filtering, and intrusion prevention
   - Ideal for small to medium-sized businesses with simplified management
   - Lower cost and maintenance but can be a single point of failure with separate engines

+Basic UTM functions:

+- Protecting network against attacks
+- Blocking unsolicited traffic
+- Routing traffic to and from the internet

+Additional security features:

+- VPN connectivity
+- Intrusion detection
+- Intrusion prevention

+Small business features:

+- URL filtering
+- Content inspection
+- Malware inspection
+- Email and spam filtering

 ## Web Application Firewall (WAF)